joist-framework/joist/README.md

 There you can play around with Joist (and other frameworks) with 0 setup required.
 (You can even test and publish!)

 ### [starter-app-snowpack](https://github.com/joist-framework/starter-app-snowpack)
-If you want to build an application or just run everything yourself you can use the [rollup starter snowpack](https://github.com/joist-framework/starter-app-snowpack).
+If you want to build an application or just run everything yourself you can use the [snowpack starter app](https://github.com/joist-framework/starter-app-snowpack).
 This starter uses snowpack for dev and rollup for creating your production bundle.

 ### [starter-app-rollup](https://github.com/joist-framework/starter-app-rollup)
 If you want to build an application or just run everything yourself you can use the [rollup starter app](https://github.com/joist-framework/starter-app-rollup).